myselfayush010/XUE-AI/README.md

 # Student AI Chat Assistant

-A responsive chat application powered by x.ai's API, designed specifically for students.
+A responsive chat application powered by Gemini's API, designed specifically for students.
 The application works seamlessly on both mobile and desktop devices.

 ## Features